 HDD drives have continued to get speedier and more reliable, despite the ascendance of their expensive SDD cousins.
 As long as you purchase a drive with a minimum of 5,400 RPM and the associated read speed of 100 MB/s, you will download and transfer content at a good clip and gameplay and load times will remain smooth.
 If you have an undying need for speed, choose a model that boasts 120 MB/s and 7,200 RPM.

 - USB 3.0

-Standard PS4 consoles have USB 3.0 ports, with the PlayStation Pro offering support for up to USB 3.1.
-In order to get the most out of both your PS4 and the external hard drive, make sure you pick a product that also supports USB 3.0, thus maximizing transfer speed and power management.
+Standard PS4 consoles have USB 3.0 ports, with the PlayStation/PS4 Pro offering support for up to USB 3.1.
+In order to get the most out of both your PS4 and the external hard drive, make sure you pick a product that also offers plug and play and supports USB 3.0, thus maximizing transfer speed and power management.

 It’s just a fact of life.
 Hard drives fail.
 Be sure to pick a hard drive with, at the very least, a one year warranty, just in case the worst happens.
 Many companies also throw in data recovery as part of their warranty plan, so you won’t lose your save files and anything else of importance that you’ve loaded to the drive.
 Check the fine print.
 The best ssd will be a lot more reliable.

 How do I get my PS4 to recognize an external hard drive?

 If the drive is supported, it should work right out of the box.
 Plug the drive into a USB port, boot up your PS4 and go to the devices menu, which is located under settings.
 Then find an option for USB storage devices.
 Your hard drive should pop up under there.
 Once you select, choose the option "format as extended storage” and that’s that.